 How Can I Stay Organized?

-Always keep a current list of medications (including over-the-counter or vitamins, herbs, or supplements) to reference in case any of the pharmacy employees have questions
+Always keep a current list of medications (including over-the-counter medications or vitamins, herbs, or supplements) to reference in case any of the pharmacy employees have questions.

 Make sure to let your all of your pharmacies know if you have been prescribed a new medication.
 Even if you aren’t filling the prescription at that particular pharmacy, each pharmacy should have a current listing of your medications, vitamins, and supplements to watch for drug interactions.

-On the same vein, if your doctor discontinues a medication, make sure to let your pharmacies know so you don’t continue to get refills, especially if your medication is set to auto-refill.
+On the same vein, if your doctor discontinues a medication, tell your pharmacies so you don’t continue to get refills, especially if your medication is set to auto-refill.
 Having extra medication around the house isn’t good, and it will save you money to discontinue the prescription with the pharmacy upfront.

-Let your pharmacists know anything that could impact your use of the medicine, like if you have trouble swallowing pills, struggle to read labels, or can’t remember to take your medications.
+Let your pharmacists know anything that could impact your use of the medicine like if you have trouble swallowing pills, struggle to read labels, or can’t remember to take your medications.
 They can offer helpful suggestions.